AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 By the nature of Field Training Preparation, cadets are expected to perform at a high level.
 FTP will serve as a higher intensity environment to reinforce the knowledge presented in LLAB, and FTP cadets will be under constant evaluation as their level of preparation for Field Training is determined.

 #### Physical Training
 Physical Training is an environment where cadets are trained in order to improve their overall health, and wellbeing.
 PT is conducted every Monday and Wednesday morning from 0630 to 0730, and Friday from 1610 to 1700.
 The primary meeting locations consist of the University of Massachusetts Lowell East Campus Field, or the University of Massachusetts Lowell Campus Recreation Center.
 Throughout the semester, two Physical Fitness Assessment will be administered IAW DAFMAN 36-2905.
-Cadets exhibiting substandard performance will be encouraged to reach out to the TRS/PFO or TRG/PFD.
+Cadets exhibiting substandard performance will be encouraged to reach out to the UFPM and PTLs.

+Cadets with exemplary Physical Fitness Assessment scores will be granted “PT Passes” on a sliding scale.
+The pass may be used at the cadet’s discretion to excuse them from one PT session without counting against their total attendance.
+The cadet must inform their chain of command NLT 24 hours prior to its use for proper accountability of all cadets.
+This number of passes is determined by following scale:
+  - ≥ 95 PFA score grants one PT Pass
+  - = 100 PFA score grants two PT Passes

 ### Voluntary PMT
 **Voluntary Practical Military Training.** IAW AFROTCI 36-2011 V3, para 10.3.1.2, “Any AFROTC sponsored, military-related training activity that the Det/CC designates as voluntary PMT.
 Examples include but are not limited to mock deployments, FT preparation classes conducted in addition to normal LLAB hour requirements and drill team/honor guard membership.
 AFROTC may hold medical liability for voluntary PMT activities.
 Detachment commanders should use appropriate command authority and decision-making processes to determine cadre presence at voluntary PMT events.”